Bringing home some Staffordshire mud7th February 2008

 It’s amazing how an idea can come to be planted in your head.
 There was a time when I used the prospect of a dull day to keep me home from the outdoors so to get other important things done.
 On the other hand, that might have gone too far because I then might have become far too picky about the days on which I headed out unless my determination to get out there was strong enough.
 Now that I think of it, I suppose that my using the prospect of making pleasant photos as a motivation for my wanderings exacerbated the situation, as did the idea of having a photo to accompany a trip report on this blog.

 So, a comment from The Solitary Walker on a previous post was a useful counterpoint to all the above and this year may be the one when I head off into the outdoors without regard for the photographic possibilities.
-I have decided that it isn’t going to be the end of the world if a post sees no photo brightening up its text so that gets me over one hurdle.
+I have decided that it will not be the end of the world if a post sees no photo brightening up its text, so that gets me over one hurdle.
 In fact, that kind of thinking got me into the outdoors last Sunday week when the prospect of a dull day might have caused me to remain at home to do the usual chores.